Lattice map for Anderson T-motives: first approach

 Condition (1.2.1) is equivalent to the condition

-where $N$ is a nilpotent matrix, and the condition $m(M)=1$ is equivalent to the condition $N=0$.
+where $N$ is a nilpotent matrix, and the condition \{$ \goth m(M)$ can be taken to 1\} is equivalent to the condition $N=0$.

-We fix $n$, and we shall consider only those $M$ whose equation (1.3) has the form (0.8), i.e. $l=2$, $N=0$, $\goth A_1=A$, $\goth A_2=E_n$.
-They have dimension $n$, rank $2n$, they are all pure, and there exists a neighbourhood $U_0$ of 0 in $\p$ such that if all entries of $A$ belong to $U_0$ then $M$ is uniformizable.
+We fix $n$, and we shall consider only those $M$ whose equation (1.3) has the form (0.8), or, the same, $\goth A =T_A$ from (0.9.3), i.e. $l=2$, $N=0$, $\goth A_1=A$, $\goth A_2=I_n$.
+They have dimension $n$, rank $2n$, they are all pure, and there exists a neighborhood of 0 in $M_n(\p)$ such that if $A$ belongs to it then $M$ is uniformizable.

 {\bf Definition 1.4.} Let $V$ be the space $\p^n$.
-A free $r$-dimensional $\n Z_\infty$-submodule $L$ of $V$ is called a lattice if
+A free $r$-dimensional $\n F_q[\theta]$-submodule $L$ of $V$ is called a lattice if

 (a) $L$ generates $V$ as a $\p$-module and